annotation/text-fabric/tf/docs/about/browser.md

     in the search box, and then Enter.

-!!! hint "On Linux or Macos?"
+!!! hint "On Linux or MacOS?"
     You can open a terminal (command prompt), and just say

     ``` sh